lidaling/restServerMock/README.md

 ### As a module

 ```
 var restServerMock = require('rest-server-mock')            // Include the module.
-restServerMock(path_to_configuration_file)       // Start the server.
+restServerMock('path_to_configuration_file/filename.json')  // Start the server.
 Returns a promise.
 .then(function (server) {
     console.log('RestServerMock is listening on port: ', server.address().port, ' ...')
     console.log('Configuration file: ', process.argv[2])